 Mike’s Trucking LTD, takes great pride in its long term relationships with companies.

 Mike’s Trucking is a participant in Ohio Workman’s Compensation and maintains adequate insurance.
-Contained in the fleet is a minority owned and operated trucking company.

 Blog commentary by Tom Berg, Senior Contributing Editor

 September 29, 2017

 Look at the graphics on that dump trailer!
 That’s rather unusual for that kind of vehicle, but you’ll see it and others if you live near Columbus, Ohio, where Mike’s Trucking operates.

 Mike Culbertson, founder of the materials-hauling fleet, identifies his company with a snappy pink, teal, and white logo, and in the last 10 years has applied advertising and theme designs to some of his aluminum dump trailers and truck bodies.

 “I’ve done a flowing American flag, a POW-MIA, autism [awareness], and the fight for a breast cancer cure,” Culbertson said during HDT’s visit on a recent Saturday morning.